Celebrating a True American Hero

 Senator Dole, we are honored and humbled by your service to this country, to the world and to our collective future.
 Your inspiration has motivated your colleagues, supporters, and people across the country.
 Congratulations on this well-deserved honor.

-Rick Leach is the president and CEO of World Food Program USA, a non-profit organization that proudly supports the mission of the U.N.
+Rick Leach was the former president and CEO of World Food Program USA, a non-profit organization that proudly supports the mission of the U.N.
 World Food Programme, the planet’s leading hunger relief agency.